eyvind/sega-adapter/README.md

-# Sega Megadrive controller to Atari 8-bit adapter
+# Sega Mega Drive controller to Atari 8-bit adapter

-Adapt a Sega Megadrive (Genesis) controller to the 9-pin Atari joystick standard using a Microchip PIC 16F1847 microcontroller.
+Adapt a Sega Mega Drive (Genesis) controller to the 9-pin Atari joystick standard using a Microchip PIC 16F1847 microcontroller.

 ## Features

-The B button on the Megadrive controller is converted to the normal joystick button.
+The B button on the Mega Drive controller is converted to the normal joystick button.
 Buttons A and C are connected to pins 5 and 9, respectively; these can be read as second and third joystick buttons by the computer.